 - Only one trip per graduate student per fiscal year is allowed.
 No reimbursement can be given for payments already made prior to the fiscal year in which the request is made.

-- Support under this program is limited to applicants with "first author" or "principal exhibitor" or "principal performer" status, and who have been invited to present at a conference.
+- In the case of multiple authors on a paper, poster, or presentation, R&D funding will be limited to support only one of the authors.
+This is often the "first author" or "principal exhibitor" or "principal performer" status, who has been invited to present at a conference.
 (Proof of acceptance to be included with application.)
 Faculty members may accompany their graduate students and students in professional degree programs to present shared research.

 Requests for travel support under this program may be submitted to the Dean of the Graduate School at any time during the year.
-Application is made through the appropriate School or College Dean and by using the "Application for Graduate Student Travel Support" (see attached application).
+Application is made through the appropriate School or College Dean and by using the "Application for Graduate Student Travel Support".
 Prior approval for a travel grant is required before an award can be made.
 Awards will not be granted for travel already completed.

 Travel Outside the Continental U.S.*

 Effective September 7, 2010, requests for international travel, as well as travel to Alaska and Hawaii, should be submitted by the College/School Deans directly to the Provost's Office.
-A written justification should be forwarded from the Deans' Offices to Jim Mannix for approval along with the application package.
+A written justification should be forwarded from the Deans' Offices to the Provost for approval along with the application package.
 Individuals should coordinate details regarding trip justification with their individual units/ schools.

 An Export License or a completed Temporary Export Form must be part of the application for Graduate School travel funding support for international travel.
 Laptops, PDAs/cell phones, digital storage devices, data and software are subject to federal export controls regardless of the reason for travel.
 Visit the Export Controls Website for more information about how export controls apply to your trip, as well as information about an export license and the Temporary Export Form.